CDSCO Medical Device Registration Process: 18 Top Questions Answered (2025 Update)

 Short answer: Correct—no Form 20B/21B or MD‑42 required.

-Details: No. Class A devices that are non-sterile and non-measuring are exempt from the sale licensing requirements under Chapter XI of the MDR, 2017.
+Details: Class A devices that are non-sterile and non-measuring are exempt from sale licensing requirements under Chapter XI of MDR-2017.

 Short answer: Permitted if the e‑IFU is identical in content to the paper IFU and accessible at point of use.